Palazzo del Governatore.

 The Square (formerly known as the "Piazza 23 Marzo") is surrounded by important buildings.

-The "ELLI" structural complex is situated at the Punta della Sabia (known as Kum Burnu under the Ottoman rule), which together with the building of the Rhodes Marine Club (Yaghting Club & swimming pool) and the restaurant next door, delimits the square’s northern boundaries.
+The "ELLI" structural complex is situated at the Punta della Sabia (known as Kum Burnu under Ottoman rule), which, together with the building of the Rhodes Marine Club (Yachting Club & swimming pool) and the restaurant next door, delimits the square’s northern boundaries.

 “La Ronda”.